hunter-college-ossd-spr-2020/make-me-laugh/README.md

         ```
     6. Run the following command and confirm that your local repository  has
        two remotes (but four lines): `origin`, which points to your fork of the
-       team's repository, and `upstream`, which points to your team's repository.
+       organization's repository, and `upstream`, which points to your organization's repository.

         ```
         git remote -v